baustgen/CellGame/README.md

 ### User Control

 Users can control the blue bacteria with the `WASD` or arrow keys.
-Additionally they can toggle audio with the "M" key.
+Additionally they can toggle audio with the `M` key.
 These keybindings were achieved with a JavaScript `keydown` event listener using a switch statement to fire off the appropriate action based on the `keyCode` of the pressed key.

 ```javascript
 bindKeyHandlers() {